jack-bliss/blink-chat-app/README.md

 ## ./bucket and client bundles

-* The `./bucket` directory is automatically uplaoded to the generated S3 bucket on infra deploy
+* The `./bucket` directory is automatically uploaded to the generated S3 bucket on infra deploy
 * Existing objects in the S3 bucket but not in ./bucket are NOT deleted (aka pruned), but they are overwritten if necessary
 * [infra/bundle.ts](infra/bundle.ts) generates bundled files to the bucket directory in `./bucket/bundles`
   * Bundles are gitignored so must be generated as part of deploying (automatically happens as part of `npm run infra:deploy`)